TaoRuijie/ECAPA-TDNN/README.md

 ### Pretrained model

-Our pretrained model performs `EER: 0.96` in Vox1_O set without AS-norm, you can download our pretrain model you can check it by using:
+Our pretrained model performs `EER: 0.96` in Vox1_O set without AS-norm, you can check it by using:
 ```
-python trainSpeakerNet.py --eval --initial_model pretrain.model
+python trainSpeakerNet.py --eval --initial_model exps/pretrain.model
 ```

 With AS-norm, this system performs `EER: 0.86`, we will release the code of AS-norm later.